InteractiveComputerGraphics/splashsurf/splashsurf/README.md

 ## Output file formats

 Currently, only VTK and OBJ formats are supported to store the reconstructed surface meshes.
 Both formats support output of normals but only VTK supports additional fields such as interpolated scalar or vector fields.
 The file format is inferred from the extension of output filename.

 ## All command line options

 ### The `reconstruct` command
 ```
-splashsurf-reconstruct (v0.9.2) - Reconstruct a surface from particle data
+splashsurf-reconstruct (v0.9.3) - Reconstruct a surface from particle data

-Usage: splashsurf.exe reconstruct [OPTIONS] --particle-radius <PARTICLE_RADIUS> --smoothing-length <SMOOTHING_LENGTH> --cube-size <CUBE_SIZE> <--input-file <INPUT_FILE>|--input-sequence <INPUT_SEQUENCE>>
+Usage: splashsurf reconstruct [OPTIONS] --particle-radius <PARTICLE_RADIUS> --smoothing-length <SMOOTHING_LENGTH> --cube-size <CUBE_SIZE> <INPUT_FILE_OR_SEQUENCE>

 Options:
   -h, --help     Print help
   -V, --version  Print version

 Input/output:
-  -i, --input-file <INPUT_FILE>
-          Path to the input file where the particle positions are stored (supported formats: VTK 4.2, VTU, binary f32 XYZ, PLY, BGEO)
-  -s, --input-sequence <INPUT_SEQUENCE>
-          Path to a sequence of particle files that should be processed, use "{}" in the filename to indicate a placeholder.
-To specify an output format, use e.g. --output_file="filename_{}.obj"
-  -o, --output-file <OUTPUT_FILE>
-          Filename for writing the reconstructed surface to disk (default: "{original_filename}_surface.vtk")
+  -o, --output-file <OUTPUT_FILE>  Filename for writing the reconstructed surface to disk (default: "{original_filename}_surface.vtk")
-      --output-dir <OUTPUT_DIR>
-          Optional base directory for all output files (default: current working directory)
+      --output-dir <OUTPUT_DIR>    Optional base directory for all output files (default: current working directory)
+  -s, --start-index <START_INDEX>  Index of the first input file to process when processing a sequence of files (default: lowest index of the sequence)
+  -e, --end-index <END_INDEX>      Index of the last input file to process when processing a sequence of files (default: highest index of the sequence)
+  <INPUT_FILE_OR_SEQUENCE>     Path to the input file where the particle positions are stored (supported formats: VTK 4.2, VTU, binary f32 XYZ, PLY, BGEO), use "{}" in the filename to indicate a placeholder for a sequence

 Numerical reconstruction parameters:
-      --particle-radius <PARTICLE_RADIUS>
+  -r, --particle-radius <PARTICLE_RADIUS>
           The particle radius of the input data
       --rest-density <REST_DENSITY>
           The rest density of the fluid [default: 1000.0]
-      --smoothing-length <SMOOTHING_LENGTH>
+  -l, --smoothing-length <SMOOTHING_LENGTH>
           The smoothing length radius used for the SPH kernel, the kernel compact support radius will be twice the smoothing length (in multiplies of the particle radius)
-      --cube-size <CUBE_SIZE>
+  -c, --cube-size <CUBE_SIZE>
           The cube edge length used for marching cubes in multiplies of the particle radius, corresponds to the cell size of the implicit background grid
-      --surface-threshold <SURFACE_THRESHOLD>
+  -t, --surface-threshold <SURFACE_THRESHOLD>
           The iso-surface threshold for the density, i.e. the normalized value of the reconstructed density level that indicates the fluid surface (in multiplies of the rest density) [default: 0.6]
       --domain-min <X_MIN> <Y_MIN> <Z_MIN>
           Lower corner of the domain where surface reconstruction should be performed (requires domain-max to be specified)